Lupus Symptoms

 - More than 16,000 new cases of Lupus are reported annually across the country.

-- Women of color are 2 to 3 times more likely to develop Lupus than Caucasians.
+- Women of color are 2 to 3 times more likely to develop Lupus than people of European descent.

 - Lupus is a leading cause of premature cardiovascular disease, kidney disease and stroke among young women.

-For answers to your questions or to make an appointment, call us toll-free at 866-740-3638 to speak with a Patient Care Representative.
+For answers and to make an appointment, call toll-free 800-923-7878 to speak with our Patient Care Team.